Jitesh117/glassdoor_data_analysis/README.md

     - [ ] Explore the relationship between compensation and overall ratings to identify if higher compensation correlates with higher ratings.
     - [ ] Analyze the distribution of compensation and benefits ratings.

-Feel free to choose and adapt these tasks based on your analysis goals and dataset specifics.